daac-tools/daachorse/README.md

 the pattern match automaton for time and memory efficiency.
 The data structure not only supports constant-time state-to-state traversal but also represents each state using only 12 bytes of memory.

+In addition, a match-candidate prefilter based on 2-grams is enabled by default.
+It lets the slice-based search methods quickly skip sections of the haystack that contain no occurrence of any pattern.

 ## Performance comparison

 ![](./figures/comparison.svg)